-By now, we all know that Joseph, with his automated testing framework has helped the company to provide a higher ROI than Lynda.
+By now, we all know that Joseph, with his automated testing framework, has helped the company to provide a higher ROI than Lynda.
 By analyzing the yellow line of the graph, we can see Joseph’s journey through testing QTP Tutorial.

 It was hard for Joseph in the beginning.
 He had to create a framework architecture, code the logic of the framework and design reusable methods.
 By the end of week 4, Joseph had only 6 out of 36 possible test cases automated.
 But Joseph knew that this is normal and he explained this to his management.

 At about week 6, something magical happened.
 The framework was actually working and Joseph began to create automated test cases at a much faster rate than ever before.
 In fact, because he was creating reusable methods, every new automated test case helped to make his framework much more efficient.
 By the end of week 13, Joseph’s number of automated test cases surpassed those created by Lynda.
 Furthermore, his 70 automated test cases were actually 70 out of 104 possible test cases.
 This means that he had almost 70% of the application automated.
-Because Joseph created methods that take parameters, each of his automated GUI tests could be ran in any environment.
+Because Joseph created methods that take parameters, each of his automated GUI tests could be run in any environment.
 This makes debugging the automated test cases a breeze.

 Remember week 8, where QTP Tutorial became a little slower because the team was adding too much functionality?
-Well Joseph’s automated test cases also began to fail and send a lot of false emails.
+Well, Joseph’s automated test cases also began to fail and send a lot of false emails.
 To fix this issue, Joseph had to open 1 file.
-Inside of this file, there was a method called ‘loginToQTPtutorial’.
+Inside this file, there was a method called ‘loginToQTPtutorial’.
 Inside of that method, there was a line of code that said, “Wait for 5 seconds”.
 Joseph changed this line of code to say, “Wait for 10 seconds”.
-And because every single one of his 30 test cases were using this method, the change only needed to be made in a single place in order to fix this issue.
+And because every single one of his 30 test cases was using this method, the change only needed to be made in a single place in order to fix this issue.